-FORECLOSURE ADJOURNMENTS: Defendants are entitled to two (2) statutory adjournments.
-Each adjournment is for a period of two (2) weeks and the fee for the adjournment is $28.00.
+FORECLOSURE ADJOURNMENTS: As of July 29th 2019, defendants are entitled to two (2) statutory adjournments.
+Each adjournment is for a period of 28 days and the fee for the adjournment is $28.00.
 Money orders and attorney checks are the only two (2) forms of payment method accepted, along with identification.

 Adjournments could only be requested in person by the defendant, the defendant’s attorney or individual with Power of Attorney or Notarized Letter of Authorization.
 Adjournment requests are accepted up to the date of sale, however, the deadline is 12:00 PM on the sale date.
 Adjournments WILL NOT be accepted after that time.

 CONDITIONS OF SALE: Each property is sold subject to restrictions of record which are unknown to the Sheriff at this time and subject to any unpaid taxes, water bills or assessments and such state of facts as an accurate survey and physical inspection of the premises may reveal.

 The highest bidder at the sale shall be the PURCHASER.
 If any dispute arises as to who may be the successful bidder, the property will be resold immediately.

 If you are the successful bidder on a piece of property, you are required to post a deposit of 20% of the total bid price in money order, certified check or bank check immediately after the close of that sale.